 For 18 years, Green Futures was the go-to magazine for lively and engaging debate on environmental solutions and sustainable futures.
 It was described as a 'must read' by some subscribers, which included business leaders, sustainability professionals, policy makers and students with a keen eye on the world they wanted to live in.

 The influential environmentalist Jonathon Porritt founded the magazine in 1996, as a way for the global sustainability non-profit Forum for the Future to inspire its audience with news of positive solutions.

-Every quarterly issue of the magazine offers news stories, features and comment on a range of topics, from clean energy and smart design, to food and finance in a changing world, reaching a print audience of up to 25,000.
+Every issue of the magazine offered news stories, features and comment on a range of topics, from clean energy and smart design, to food and finance in a changing world, reaching a print audience of up to 25,000.
 Its online and social media presence expanded its reach beyond the UK, with large audiences in the US and India in particular.

-Green Futures also publishes an acclaimed series of Special Editions, providing the opportunity to delve into topical subjects in greater depth than is possible in the quarterly magazine.
-The content is shaped in collaboration with sponsoring partners, who bring expertise, case studies and insight to the debate.
-They reach a wider print audience of 23,000 through distribution deals with global conferences and with other publications, such as Management Today or Brazil's Carta Capital.
+Green Futures also published an acclaimed series of Special Editions, providing the opportunity to delve into topical subjects in greater depth than was possible in the quarterly magazine.
+The content was shaped in collaboration with sponsoring partners, who brought expertise, case studies and insight to the debate.
+They reached new audiences through distribution deals with global conferences and with other publications, such as Management Today or Brazil's Carta Capital.

-Green Futures is an independent magazine, published by Forum for the Future.
-Its editorial content does not necessarily reflect the views of Forum for the Future, its staff, or any of its partner organisations.
+Green Futures was an independent magazine, published by Forum for the Future.
+Its editorial content did not necessarily reflect the views of Forum for the Future, its staff, or any of its partner organisations.